 How will I be taught, and will there be any work outside the class?

+This course will be taught at the college this term.
 Individual presentations of prepared literary items and improvised conversations is followed immediately by oral feedback.
 The articulation process of any sound (vowel or consonant) selected for revision is practised through specific sounds.
 (Group, pair and individual work).
-This is an online course, taught via live interactive sessions on Zoom, supported by a Google Classroom.
-For more information, see Online Learning at City Lit.
+Short transcription tests may be set to facilitate your application of the phonetic symbols and your ‘spelling-to-sound’ progress.

 Are there any other costs?
 Is there anything I need to bring?